On This Page

-Loving our neighbour can mean feeding them if they are hungry, clothing them if they are cold, or, very importantly, telling them the glad news of the Gospel if they are unbelievers.
+Loving our neighbour means feeding them if they are hungry, clothing them if they are cold or, most importantly, telling them the glad news of the Gospel if they are unbelievers.
 It often entails putting another's needs before our own.

 "..all things are cleansed with blood, and without shedding of blood there is no forgiveness."